 Why Earnings Are Important

-Earnings are an important measure for public companies because investors base investment decisions on earnings, and stock price is based on earnings.
-Stocks Expert Ken Little says that earnings are an important indicator of company health.
+Earnings are an important measure for public companies (those that offer shares of stock to the public) because investors base investment decisions on earnings, and stock price is based on earnings.
 While earnings reports must be taken in context, earnings per share are the best way to measure the value of a company's stock.